Vineet-Vinod/TiDB-Hackathon/README.md

 This project leverages TiDB for hosting a Vector Database and SQL Databases, ensuring quick and accurate movie recommendations based on past user interactions.
 The movie data is retrieved using the Cinemagoer Python package.

+Note: Our movie database is limited due to legal constraints, so recommendations might be narrower than expected.
+Also, they may take a moment to load as we fine-tune your perfect match.
+Thanks for your patience!

 ## Features

 - **Personalized Recommendations:** Input a storyline or prompt and receive movie suggestions tailored to your preferences.